MinaPhan2815/iconText/README.md

 This project is a simple web application that converts text input into corresponding emoji icons.
 It allows users to encode text into emoji icons and decode emoji icons back into text.
 Additionally, it provides a history feature to keep track of recent conversions.

+## Author
+This project is developed by MinhNhatPhan.

 ### Features

 - **Encode Text to Icons**: Users can input text, and the application will convert each character into a corresponding emoji icon.